ESBenchmark/ESBench/docs/guide/toolchains.md

             // Pass arguments after the entry.
 			new ProcessExecutor(file => `node ${file} --foo`),

-            // Set env var in the 2nd parameter. new ProcessExecutor("node", { NODE_ENV: "production" }),
+            // Set environment variables at the 2nd parameter. new ProcessExecutor("node", { NODE_ENV: "production" }),
 		],
 	}],